 - Twitter: If you need to skip one for everyday use, probably skip Twitter, unless your bar shows sports.
 Anything instantaneous like sports are perfect for you to join a conversation on and every conversation here is fair game!
 Just check out the trends on twitter every time sports are showing and you’ll see what we mean.

 - Your Website: Do you have a website yet?
 If not, stop what you’re doing and get this sorted now.
 You can eaisly get one set up using a platform like Squarespace, Wix or WordPress, find a local web designer in your town, or even tweet us @BartenderHQ and we can set up a chat to get you up and running.
 You should have your drinks menus easily available, location details, opening hours and links to all your social sites here.
+Setting up a website from scratch?
+Checkout the best ways to rank and rent here.

 - Google Maps: What’s the first thing you do if you’re in a new area looking for a drink?
 Pull out your phone and search for pubs or bars near you.
 If your place isn’t listed here, you could be missing out on a lot of passing trade and possible new clients.
 When you register Google typically sends a card in the post to the business with a code to confirm your details on their site and once that’s done, you’re live.